-This year we will continue to run our school Snack Program to provide all of our students with access to healthy and delicious snacks every school day.
-The grants and donations from Toronto Foundation for Student Success and President's Choice!
+Snack Program it will be offered for free, thanks to grants and donations from the Toronto Foundation for Student Success and President's Choice!
 Should parent donations become necessary at a later date, we will send out a communication to our families.
 Every child is welcome to participate, however, a Snack Program permission form must be completed for each individual child in order for them to be part of the program.